Advising Frequently Asked Questions

 Can I take a class for no credit (audit a course)?

-The CSC Department does not permit audits of undergraduate classes.
+The CSC Department does not permit audits of undergraduate classes unless you are part of the Senior Auditors program.

 Can I use the same class for multiple spots in my CSC BS degree audit?